dataluscorp/browser/xpcom/docs/logging.rst

   For Linux/MacOS users, you need to use `export` rather than `set`.

 .. note::
   Sometimes it can be useful to only log child processes and ignore the parent process.
-In Firefox 57 and later, you can use `RUST_LOG_CHILD` instead of `RUST_LOG` to specify log settings that will only apply to child processes.
+In Datalus 57 and later, you can use `RUST_LOG_CHILD` instead of `RUST_LOG` to specify log settings that will only apply to child processes.

 The `log` crate lists the available `log levels <https://docs.rs/log/0.3.8/log/enum.LogLevel.html>`_: